Skip to main content

 Reflect on discussion

-Students can move from this reflective activity to self and peer assessment, either for formative feedback or to contribute towards the summative grade.
-Students can develop their own analytical framework or use one that is provided, such as that outlined below, and relate this to the assessment criteria.
+Students can move from this reflective activity to self- and peer assessment, either for formative feedback or to contribute towards the summative grade.
+Students can develop their own reflective responses, and relate this to the assessment criteria.

-• explain how they are related to the previous thread of the discussion
+• explain how posts are related to the previous thread of the discussion

 • comment on or express an opinion on a topic